wslyvh/AmsterdamBlockchainWeek/events/ethcc/README.md

 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
   The Ethereum Community Conference is the biggest conference on Ethereum after DevCon.
-Halfway between DevCon5 and DevCon6, EthCC is the perfect place to mingle with the brightest minds of the community.
-This conferences puts a strong focus on Tech and People.
+Halfway between DevCon5 and DevCon6, EthCC is the perfect place to mingle with the brightest and humblest minds of the community.
+EthCC puts a strong focus on Tech and People.

 #####################
 ### EVENT DETAILS ###